Framework-Specific SEO Implementations

 Engineering workflows must verify crawler accessibility and rendering accuracy before deployment.
 Headless browser simulation provides baseline validation but diverges from Googlebot Mobile rendering behavior.
 Always test against actual mobile user-agent strings and viewport constraints.

 Automated SEO regression testing in CI/CD pipelines prevents metadata drift.
-Integrate Lighthouse CI and WebPageTest integration for CSR apps to enforce performance and accessibility thresholds on every pull request.
+Integrate Lighthouse CI to enforce performance and accessibility thresholds on every pull request; add WebPageTest for field-data comparisons from multiple geographic origins.

 Google Search Console URL Inspection API enables programmatic validation of dynamic route indexation.
 Query the API post-deployment to confirm rendering status and detect JavaScript execution failures.